Overview

 WTORS

 WTORS are dynamically tested on the UMTRI impact sled using the methods of Annex A in Section 18 of Volume 4 of ANSI/RESNA Wheelchair Standards (Section 18, ANSI/RESNA WC-4:2017), or “WC18,” which is an updated and improved version of Society of Automotive Engineers (SAE) Recommended Practice J2249: Wheelchair Tiedown and Occupant Restraint Systems for Use in Motor Vehicles.
-For WTORS intended for general use, tests are conducted using an 85-kg (187-lb) surrogate wheelchair (SWC) to dynamically load the wheelchair tiedown/securement system in a 30-mph, 20-frontal-impact test.
+For WTORS intended for general use, tests are conducted using an 85-kg (187-lb) surrogate wheelchair (SWC) to dynamically load the wheelchair tiedown/securement system in a 30-mph, 20-g frontal-impact test.
 A midsize or large adult- male anthropomorphic test device (ATD), or crash-test dummy, is used to load the occupant belt-restraint system.
 The WC18 test methods and performance criteria are very similar to those of ISO 10542-1: Wheelchair tiedown and occupant restraint systems for use with forward-facing wheelchair-seated occupants – Part A: Requirements and test methods – Frontal impact.
 However, as of December 2015, an additional test of tiedown/securement systems in WC18 requires the ATD to be restrained by a surrogate pelvic (lap) belt anchored to the SWC, thereby increasing the frontal-impact loads on the rear tiedown straps of four-point, strap-type tiedown, or on other types of securement devices.

 Wheelchair Seating Systems

 Crashworthiness performance and seatbelt-accommodation testing of wheelchair seating systems are evaluated in accordance with test methods set forth in Section 20 of Volume 4 of ANSI/RESNA Wheelchair Standards: Wheelchair Seating Systems for Use in Motor Vehicles (Section 20, ANSI/RESNA WC-4:2017), which is referred to as “WC20,” or with ISO 16840: Wheelchair seating – Part 4: Seating systems for use in motor vehicles.
 These standards provide a means to evaluate a complete seating system, consisting of a back support, a seat, and attachment hardware, independent of production wheelchair frames by installing the seating system on an adjustable-size surrogate wheelchair frame (SWCF).
-Wheelchair seating systems are tested and evaluated using the same 30-mph, 20-frontal-impact conditions used in WC18 and WC19, and testing for accommodation of the proper use and positioning of vehicle-anchored belt restraints on passengers uses test methods and criteria that are very similar to those used for wheelchairs in WC19.
+Wheelchair seating systems are tested and evaluated using the same 30-mph, 20-g frontal-impact conditions used in WC18 and WC19, and testing for accommodation of the proper use and positioning of vehicle-anchored belt restraints on passengers uses test methods and criteria that are very similar to those used for wheelchairs in WC19.

 Rear-Facing Wheelchair Passenger Spaces